msdalp/msdalp.github.io/_posts/2019-10-12-Multiple-Datasources-with-Spring-Boot-and-Hibernate.markdown

 app.datasource.main.maximum-pool-size=10
 {% endhighlight %}

-These will be used for datasource creation initially and later identifiers will be enough.
+These will be used for datasource creation and after that identifiers will be enough to separate JDBC beans.

 {% highlight java %}
     @Bean